xxaxxelxx/xx_introlyzer/README.md

 It presumably will not fit for you, but it is possible to tune it.
 If you need some additional information, please do not hesitate to ask.

 This [xxaxxelxx/xx_customerweb](https://hub.docker.com/r/xxaxxelxx/xx_customerweb/) repo is an essential part of a complex compound used for streaming.
-It provides customers web service.
+It provides web services to the customers.

 ### Example
 ```bash